-Many women have opted to put an abrupt end to all physical activities such as horse riding, 4-wheel driving, running, exercise and more once they discover they are pregnant.
-Others have taken an alternate approach by first consulting with their midwives before embarking on any physical sports and have resumed to the daily activities of life as per usual.
+Many women have opted to put an abrupt end to all physical activities such as horse riding, 4-wheel driving, running, exercise, and more once they discover they are pregnant.
+Others have taken an alternate approach by first consulting with their midwives before embarking on any physical sports and have resumed the daily activities of life as per usual.
 There seem to be two trains of thought with regards to rigorous outdoor activities including 4-wheel driving when pregnant.
 Let’s look into the facts.

 So can you 4-wheel drive while pregnant?
 If you are between the third and 8th week after conception then the answer is a definitive, NO. The baby is most vulnerable at this phase of development with major organs starting to develop.
 This period is the greatest risk for birth defects (3-8 weeks after conception) Off-roading during this phase of the pregnancy is strongly discouraged.

 So when is it safe to do physical activities while pregnant and when is the baby least at risk?
 We will also discuss how 4-wheel driving can affect a pregnant mother as well as the changes that happen to a mother’s body when she becomes pregnant and how that can affect an off-road trip out in the mountains or beach.

 The internet is covered with people asking this question, can you go off-roading while pregnant and the answer might surprise you.
 As mentioned from the onset, there are two trains of thought here.
 On the one hand, you have the super cautious, no risk-takers and on the other hand, you have those that feel life shouldn’t stand still for pregnant mothers once they are out of the high-risk period.